 Performance fee calculation examples are provided in the annex to this prospectus.

 Payment of Retrocessions and Rebates

-The fund management company and its agents may pay retrocessions (trailer fees) as remuneration for the marketing of fund units in or from Switzerland.
-This remuneration covers the following services in particular:
+The fund management company and its agents may pay retrocessions to compensate for distributing fund units in Switzerland or from Switzerland.
+This compensation relates to the following services in particular: